felpsalvs/dotfiles/README.md

 # My Dotfiles

 This repository contains my personal configurations, known as "dotfiles," which customize my environment on Unix-like systems, such as Linux.
-Having my dotfiles in a repository makes it easy to synchronize settings across different machines and share them with others.

 ## Usage

 1. Clone this repository to your machine: